mkazuyuki/docs/howto-extend-md-resource.md

 		# systemctl disable clusterpro
 		# systemctl disable clusterpro_md

-	On either of the VM, reboot the cluster
+	On either of the VM, shutdown the cluster

 		# clpstdn